Abzom33/over-the-wire-bandit/README.md

-# OverTheWire — Bandit Writeups
+# OverTheWire — Bandit Level 0 - 15

-A collection of solutions and explanations for the [OverTheWire Bandit](https://overthewire.org/wargames/bandit/) wargame challenges.
+A collection of solutions and explanations for the [OverTheWire Bandit](https://overthewire.org/wargames/bandit/) wargame challenges from Level 0 - 15.

 ---